 A clogged sewer line can be a horrible sight.
-Not only does it start to smelly, it can cause a lot of costly damage if you don’t hire a sewer line repair service immediately.
+Not only does it start to smelly, but it can also cause a lot of costly damage if you don’t hire a sewer line repair service immediately.
 It can lead to contaminated water that will affect your entire family, and your life isn’t going to be very pleasant until you’ve performed the correct sewer repairs that will get rid of the clogged line.
 Some of the most common symptoms of a clogged drain include:

 - Egg (sulphurous) smells coming from drains

-- Very slow drainage of water in your sink, bathtub and other water fixtures
+- Very slow drainage of water in your sink, bathtub, and other water fixtures

 - Toilets, stinks or showers that gurgle when water goes through the drain